MA Advanced Dance Performance

 MA participants will be part of a touring company creating exciting new work, led by David Lloyd, a well-known and highly respected dance artist, choreographer, educator and producer.
 Daily technique classes as well as regular workshops will ensure the company is well prepared to perform extensively across the UK.

 - Access state of the art facilities at Dance City.

-The course will be based at Dance City’s brand new studios at The Fire Station in Sunderland.
+The course will be based at Dance City’s flagship venue in Newcastle and brand new studios at The Fire Station in Sunderland.

 Who is it for?

 What will you study?

 - Advanced technical training in ballet and contemporary styles

 - Complementary techniques – pilates, fitness training, strength and conditioning

 - Rigorous and detailed study of selected repertoire works